 |Production-readiness||Depends on your risk tolerance|

-PumpkinDB is a compact event sourcing database, featuring:
+PumpkinDB is a compact event sourcing database engine, featuring:

 - Immutable key/value storage